So, you hired an SEO company.

 If your SEO company is presenting to you the links that they’ve built, but these are nofollow, ask for an explanation about why they spent time building those links.

 In the Reports section, you can see a graphic distribution of all your links, as shown below.

 If you click on one of the statuses from the chart, a filter will be applied and show you all those links.

-Also, if you are using Google Chrome and you want to inspect manually the links to your site, install the Nofollow extension.
-It will highlight the links that are nofollow and that are not passing any SEO juice.
+Also, if you’re using Google Chrome and you want to inspect manually the links to your site, install the Nofollow extension.
+It will highlight the links that are nofollow and that aren’t passing any SEO juice.
 That’s an easy way to see if your link will have an impact on SEO or not.

-6. Check if your SEO company is over optimising your site
+6. Check if your SEO company is over-optimizing your site

 Check your anchor text distribution on your Reports page.